ejarzo/Shape-Your-Music/README.md

 # Shape Your Music

-_A geometric sequencer that provides one answer to the question "What does a shape sound like?"._
+_A geometric sequencer that suggests one answer to the question "What does a shape sound like?"._

 [https://shapeyourmusic.dev/](https://shapeyourmusic.dev)